-It is common for employees to work beyond their normal hours of work.
-However, according to Colorado Labor Laws, employers are required to compensate employees for their overtime.
+According to Colorado Labor Laws, employers are required to compensate non-exempt employees for their overtime work.

 This article covers: